tinnlab/scLEAP/README.md

 * zero_shot_data: **[DOWNLOAD\_LINK\_ZERO\_SHOT](https://seafile.tinnguyen-lab.com/d/4b817456e18f4add8c48/)** → `data/zero_shot_data/`

 Detail information of the datasets used in the manuscript can be found [HERE](https://seafile.tinnguyen-lab.com/f/512e913575a24058816a/)

 Everything else can be found [HERE](https://seafile.tinnguyen-lab.com/d/c86371665e324df7be53/)

 ---

-## Quickstart

-### Training a new cell type annotation model
-The tutorial for training new cell type annotation model is given in [this notebook](https://github.com/tinnlab/scLMCT/tree/main/experiments/cell_type_annotation/scLMCT/training_new_annotation_model.ipynb)

-### Zero-shot cell type annotation
-The tutorial for running zero-shot annotation is given in [this notebook](https://github.com/tinnlab/scLMCT/tree/main/experiments/cell_type_annotation/scLMCT/zero_shot_annotation.ipynb)

----